whage/thesis/thesis.md

 After having worked with dynamic languages for a few years, when I first started using C# I was struck by how much its static type system and typechecker helped me write code faster and more confidently.
-The type system made me think more thoroughly, it allowed me to change parts of the program and be confident that I didn't break it.
+The type system made me think more thoroughly, it allowed me to change parts of the program and be confident that it was still working as expected.
 It was a different way of writing software than I had done before.
 I became more and more interested in the possibilities of static checking and type systems.
 I started wondering what else was out there that could increase programmer productivity